jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.SByteExtensions.AreAllBitsSet(thissbyte,Jcd.BitManipulation.BitMask).md

 ## SByteExtensions.AreAllBitsSet(this sbyte, BitMask) Method

-Tests if all of the bits from the bitmask are set on an [System.SByte](https://docs.microsoft.com/en-us/dotnet/api/System.SByte 'System.SByte').
+Tests if all of the bits from the bitmask are set on a [System.SByte](https://docs.microsoft.com/en-us/dotnet/api/System.SByte 'System.SByte').

 ```csharp
 public static bool AreAllBitsSet(this sbyte data, Jcd.BitManipulation.BitMask bitmask);
 ```

 #### Parameters

 <a name='Jcd.BitManipulation.SByteExtensions.AreAllBitsSet(thissbyte,Jcd.BitManipulation.BitMask).data'></a>